talkable/talkable-docs/source/saas.rst

         container: 'talkable-sa-container', // Tell Talkable where to insert the iframe (this is HTML id attribute value)
         width: '100%' // These are standard HTML attributes, feel free to add as many you need },
-      responsive: true // OPTIONAL - fit iframe into any viewport (iframe height will be changed on window resize as well) which allows Talkable to make web pages responsive. 'false' disables it.
       // OPTIONAL - additional customer properties, in case you want to use some additional data inside Campaign Views
       // , person_custom_properties: {
       //     key1: 'value1', // String value